 However, now we have become a patriarchal society.
 The subject that never stops becoming an issue nor gets to have justice served.
 The cause that was once considered as sacred but has been cast away like it doesn’t matter… yes, I’m talking about “women rights”

 When one person talks about the status of women in India, society reacts one in two ways.
-They either support the achievements of men who didn’t require the support of women and call them a lost cause or support them by considering the issue as an actual problem and not just another act put up for the amusement of society.
+They either support the achievements of men who are relation with the women, or support them by considering the issue as an actual problem.
+But not just another act put up for the amusement of society.
 After all, our nation that once worshipped women and considered them sacred, the people who upheld the privileges of womanhood, didn’t think twice to destroy it as years went by, stripping their rights and dignity, enslaving them and casting them to nothingness.
 But when has the world ever known women to be powerless?
 If a man wants to conquer this world, he needs an army of soldiers.
 But if a woman wants to conquer the world, all she needs is the mind.
 Let’s time travel back in history, centuries ago, what was it like to be born a woman?

 When we consider the past 5000 years of Indian history, the periods can be classified into the

 And in every age, the status of women in India have had various roles to play in society.